Dice · Threshold Audit

 Does the Winna 7-minute rakeback affect Dice expected return?

-The 7-minute rakeback cadence is the fastest in our audit set and adds a small uplift to effective return on bet volume.
+The 7-minute rakeback cadence is the fastest in operator coverage and adds a small uplift to effective return on bet volume.
 For high-volume Dice play, this can reduce the effective house edge by a meaningful fraction.
 The exact rakeback rate per tier is pending verification at the recent cycle.

-Winna dice vs Stake Dice, what is different?
+How does winna dice vs Stake Dice, what is different? work?

 Structurally identical roll-under uniform-distribution at both brands.
 The fairness primitive (HMAC-SHA256 with byte-derivation) is identical.
 What differs is brand-side house-edge calibration (Stake at 1 percent verified, Winna pending verification) and the brand context (Stake operates under Curaçao licence with no rakeback cadence; Winna operates under Tobique with 7-minute rakeback plus Status-Match VIP migration).

-How does Winna dice rtp compare to the audit-set leading Rollbit Dice 0.5 percent house edge?
+How does Winna dice rtp compare to the coverage-leading Rollbit Dice 0.5 percent house edge?

 Winna dice rtp is pending verification at the recent cycle.
-The cross-brand industry standard is 1 percent house edge; Rollbit Dice at 0.5 percent house edge leads our 10-brand audit set on raw RTP before any rakeback overlay.
+The cross-brand industry standard is 1 percent house edge; Rollbit Dice at 0.5 percent house edge leads operators we cover on raw RTP before any rakeback overlay.
 Without a verified Winna figure we cannot say definitively, but the brand's positioning suggests cluster-typical 1 percent target.
 Next-cycle verification will produce a definitive figure.

 Where to go next after Winna Dice